-Investigators say Jihad Amir Ramadan has been on the run since 2005.
-The U.S. Marshals say he's wanted for murder and unlawful flight to avoid prosecution.
+Investigators say Jihad Amir Ramadan was on the run since 2005.
+The U.S. Marshals say he's been wanted for murder and unlawful flight to avoid prosecution.

 On July 17, 2005, Byron Bryant, also known as "BJ," was a studious, ambitious college student with big dreams — who was murdered.
 According to investigators, since the killing, the suspect, now 32-year-old Jihad Amir Ramadan, has been on the run.

 BJ, a gifted football player, made a thoughtful and specific decision to attend Hampton University in Virginia, mainly to follow the advice of his mom.
 Pitts-Bryant said, "He wanted to go to Howard University, but I just felt it was too urban ... and I felt like it would be too dangerous."

 Although BJ was recruited by other colleges, his mother's influence was one of the main reasons he attended Hampton.
 Pitts-Bryant said it's called the "university by the sea" because of the beautiful body of water surrounding the area and the yachts floating by.
 It was just the type of community she longed for her son to be involved in.

 BJ decided not to play football at Hampton, instead, he set his sites on representing the players and wanting to become an entertainment attorney.
 Ashley Hoskins, BJ's hometown friend, said if anyone was going to achieve that goal it was going to be her friend: "He was so so so so smart, I mean ...
 BJ could take a test and not open the book and ace the test."